rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 Given these developments in generative modeling, an exciting thread of research is applying generative modeling techniques to gene expression data, like scRNA-seq datasets, with the goal of creating models that approach perturbation modeling from a conditional generation standpoint.
 Such models would have immense impact in areas like cellular reprogramming or therapeutics development.
-For example, being able to accurately generate a gene expression profile conditioned on a library of possible therapeutics would enable *in silico* screening of therapeutics, thus bypassing time-consuming and costly real-world experiments and vastly decreasing the amount of time it takes to develop life-saving therapeutics<d-cite key=""> </d-cite>.
+For example, being able to accurately generate a gene expression profile conditioned on a library of possible therapeutics would enable *in silico* screening of therapeutics, thus bypassing time-consuming and costly real-world experiments and vastly decreasing the amount of time it takes to develop life-saving therapeutics<d-cite key="qiPredictingTranscriptionalResponses2024"> </d-cite>.

 A key component of such generative models for scRNA-seq data is creating informative representations of cellular states, often achieved through "foundation models", large-scale deep learning models pre-trained with vast amounts of data for the purposes of creating a generalizable representation of a particular datatype (e.g. text, images).